Homicidios: Plot

-It tells the story of the members of a unit of the Homicide Unit of the National Police, headed by the Chief Inspector Eva Hernandez, with the help of Thomas Soller, a psychologist specializing in Behavioral Pathologies, solve complicated cases.
+It tells the story of the members of a unit of the Homicide Unit of the National Police, headed by the Chief Inspector Eva Hernandez, with the help of Thomas Soller, a psychologist specialized in Behavioral Pathologies, they solve complicated cases.

-After a series of crimes, pointing to a serial murderer, and Eva Soller join forces for research.
+After a series of crimes, pointing to a serial murderer, Thomas and Eva Soller join forces for research.
 They are symbols of two different views, but complementary, to solve the same case: she embodies traditional research, based on the analysis of physical evidence and the testimony of witnesses and defendants, while intuitive research embodies Soller from the deep human knowledge.

-Eva and Soller work on a multidisciplinary research team composed of a cunning criminal inspector tanning in the Anti-Narcotics, Alonso Izquierdo, a disciplined inspector that moves like a fish in water in the Homicide Unit, Pablo Montero, a rookie deputy inspector newly arrival to the unit, María Losada, and a sarcastic forensic loves his job, Susana Rota, all under the supervision of a commissioner of the old school, Andrés Ramos.
+Eva and Soller work on a multidisciplinary research team composed of a criminal inspector tanning in the Anti-Narcotics, Alonso Izquierdo, a disciplined inspector that moves like a fish in water in the Homicide Unit, Pablo Montero, a rookie deputy inspector newly arrival to the unit, María Losada, and a sarcastic forensic that loves her job, Susana Rota, all under the supervision of a commissioner of the old school, Andrés Ramos.